A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: System Model

 \subsection{Online LLM Response Identification}

 We define the set of local agents as \(\mM\) with $|\mM|=M$, which represent devices such as smartphones, laptops, and tablets.
 For any local agent \(m \in \mM\), the finite arm set of LLM responses is denoted as \(\mA_m\), which represents possible responses generated from various prompts.
-Given the heterogeneity of agents, different local agents may have different arm sets, which is different from the assumption in \cite{wang-2020-distributed-bandit} that all local agents share the same arm set.
-As mentioned in Section \ref{sec:introduction}, traditional offline techniques (e.g., prompt engineering) can help to construct a set of initial responses, but due to the diversity of LLM outputs and user preferences, it is essential to adaptively fine-tune the optimal response online, despite having an offline initiatory set of LLM responses.
+Given the heterogeneity of agents, different local agents may have different arm sets.
+As mentioned in Section \ref{sec:introduction}, traditional offline techniques (e.g., prompt engineering) can help to construct a set of initial responses, but due to the diversity of LLM outputs and user preferences, it is essential to online evaluate LLM responses and select the optimal one, despite having an offline initiatory set of LLM responses.
 Our model adopts a time-slotted approach, denoted by discrete-time rounds \(\mathcal{T} = \{1, 2, 3, \ldots, T\}\), where each local agent selects one arm, i.e., LLM response, at each round \(t \in \mathcal{T}\).